EKSIF/EKSIF-Vendetta/README.md

 # THIS IS NOT MY PLUGIN

 This plugin is only designed to work for my discord account.
-Feel free to take it andmodify it to work for yourself.
+Feel free to take it and modify it to work for yourself.

 - I also fixed the options menu